Gabino Ezeiza

 Gabino Ezeiza, nicknamed El Negro Ezeiza (February 3, 1858 – October 12, 1916), was an Argentine musician.
 Ezeiza was one of the greatest performers in the art of the payada.
 He became renowned, both in his native land and in Uruguay, after a memorable encounter with Oriental payador Juan de Nava, who carried at the time a certain halo of invincibility.
 This celebrated contest was held in the city of Paysandú on July 23, 1884, in front of one of the largest crowds ever to gather for a payada duel (in Argentina July 23 is established as the "Day of the Payador" in commemoration of this event).

 Ezeiza was eventually proclaimed the winner with the improvisation of his famous "Saludo a Paysandú".
 A recording of this song is the only existing record of Ezeiza's voice.
 He went on to become one of the greatest payadores in the history of the art form (alongside, amongst others, Santos Vega).
 He was also well known for his sense of humor.

 Biography

-Gabino Ezeiza was an afro-Argentine born in the San Telmo barrio (a former slave neighborhood), and lived at a time when there were a considerable number of black Afro-descendants in the area of present-day Greater Buenos Aires.
-His teacher in the initiation of the payada was also afro-Argentine Pancho Luna.
+Gabino Ezeiza was an Afro-Argentine born in the San Telmo barrio (a former slave neighborhood), and lived at a time when there were a considerable number of black Afro-descendants in the area of present-day Greater Buenos Aires.
+His teacher in the initiation of the payada, Pancho Luna, was also Afro-Argentine.